Mary McAleese: Threat to leave Church

 McAleese has written to Pope Francis threatening to quit the Catholic Church if it comes to light the Vatican "failed to act to protect members of the L'Arche community" from the organization's founder Jean Vanier.
-He founded L'Arche in 1964 to work with the intellectually disabled.
+He founded L'Arche in 1964 to work with intellectually disabled people.
 On 22 February 2020, L'Arche announced that it had received credible complaints that Vanier had sexually abused at least six women.

 China

-McAleese has strongly promoted closer ties between Ireland and the People's Republic of China, meeting frequently with officials from that country's ruling Chinese Communist Party, including Xi Jinping and former President Hu Jintao.
-As President of Trinity College, McAleese refused to allow the board to bestow an honorary degree upon the Dalai Lama, noting the Chinese student presence at the University and stating that "honouring the Tibetan monk would undoubtedly cause “serious” problems and consequences with the Chinese ambassador, and added that the Chinese would interpret the award as looking for trouble, as China regarded him as a religious-political leader.”.
+McAleese strongly promoted closer ties between Ireland and the People's Republic of China, meeting frequently with officials from that country's ruling Chinese Communist Party, including Xi Jinping and former President Hu Jintao.
+As President of Trinity College, McAleese refused to allow the board to bestow an honorary degree upon the Dalai Lama, noting the Chinese student presence at the university and stating that "honouring the Tibetan monk would undoubtedly cause "serious" problems and consequences with the Chinese ambassador, and added that the Chinese would interpret the award as looking for trouble, as China regarded him as a religious-political leader.".
 According to the Sunday Independent, Chinese universities "provided the fourth highest amount of non-EU collaborations with Trinity over the previous 10 years, with 581 co-publications."

 LGBT advocacy

 Background

 In 1975, McAleese and David Norris founded the Campaign for Homosexual Law Reform.
 McAleese was its legal advisor from 1975 until 1979 when she joined RTÉ as a current affairs journalist.

-In a 2008 biography McAleese explained that she first became aware of the plight of gay people as a student in San Francisco in the early 1970s.
+In a 2008 biography, McAleese explained that she first became aware of the plight of gay people as a student in San Francisco in the early 1970s.
 She was 21 and studying law at Queen's University Belfast.
 Her job involved preparing food for airlines; a supervisor, "a charming, lovely man", told her he was gay.
 They had become friends.
-He was wounded at being rejected by his family.
+He was wounded by being rejected by his family.
 She recalled, "at school or university I was never aware of ever meeting a gay person, such were the taboos at the time.
-As a heterosexual I had wondered what it must be like for those who are outside the mainstream, the self-discovery, when you can reveal it to no one."
+As a heterosexual, I had wondered what it must be like for those who are outside the mainstream, the self-discovery, when you can reveal it to no one."
 That man was her introduction to the reality.
 "When I came back to Ireland I made it my business to do something about it," she said.